GitWithArindam/HTML/README.md

-# HTML
-Added detailed course progress table with topics covered from Day 1 to Day 11 of CodeWithHarry’s Sigma Web Dev (HTML) series.
-Includes folder names for each day’s practice projects.
 # Sigma Web Dev - HTML Projects

 This repository contains all the HTML projects and practice exercises I completed while learning the HTML section of the **Sigma Web Development Course** by [CodeWithHarry](https://www.codewithharry.com/).